ISAD(G)

-ISAD(G) (General International Standard Archival Description) defines the elements that should be included in an archival finding aid.
-It was approved by the International Council on Archives (ICA/CIA) as an international framework standard to register archival documents produced by corporations, persons and families.
+The General International Standard Archival Description, abbreviated as ISAD(G), defines the elements that should be included in an archival finding aid.
+It was approved by the International Council on Archives (ICA) as an international standard for registering archival documents produced by corporations, persons and families.

-Description
+Overview

-ISAD(G) defines a list of elements and rules for the description of archives and describes the kinds of information that must and should be included in such descriptions.
+ISAD(G) defines a list of elements and rules for the description of archives, and describes the kinds of information that should be included in such descriptions.
 It creates a hierarchy of description that determines what information should be included at what level.

-Principles

-ISAD(G) follows 4 general principles: